Exit Interview Template

 But what exactly should you ask in an exit interview, so that everyone can get the most out of it?

-We’ve rounded up the best questions, plus some helpful tips and tricks, in this free Exit Interview template.
+We’ve rounded up the best questions, plus some helpful tips and tricks, in this free exit interview template.

-What exactly makes a successful exit interview?
+So what makes a successful exit interview?

-In order to make exit interviews effective, we have the following tips:
+To ensure your exit interviews effective, we have the following tips:

-• Create a comfortable environment: This will ensure that an employee feels at ease sharing their thoughts and feelings about your company.
+- Create a comfortable environment: This will ensure that an employee feels at ease sharing their thoughts and feelings about your company.
 Be sure to pick a private setting for the interview as this will reassure the employee of confidentiality.

-• Prepare your questions in advance: Ask open ended questions that encourage a detailed response.
+- Prepare your questions in advance: Ask open-ended questions that encourage a detailed response.

-• Take notes: Document all of the feedback you receive so you can review it regularly.
+- Take notes: Document all of the feedback you receive so you can review it regularly.

-• Share insights: Share the insights with those in a leadership position and implement changes in the workplace where necessary.
+- Share insights: Share the insights with those in a leadership position and implement changes in the workplace where necessary.

 Rather than viewing exit interviews as just another HR task, recognise the full potential of an exit interview and use it to drive meaningful change.
+Using a template ensures that every exit interview is consistent and fair and makes it easier to spot any patterns over time.

 What’s in the employee exit interview template?